Sondre071/PowerShell-Utility-Modules/README.md

 ## Installation

-- Clone the repo and add the `Modules` folder to your PSModulePath environment variable
+- Clone the repo and add the `Modules` folder to your PSModulePath environment variable.
-- You may alternatively copy the contents of the `Modules` folder into another directory within the PSModulePath

 ## Utilization